nsnsolutions/rpcfw/README.md

  - key: The etcd2 key to load.
  - watch: Optional, Watch etcd2 for changes.
 Default: false.
  - recursive: Optional, Load the etcd2 node recursivly.
 Default: true.
-- OPTS: Additional details, some required.
+ - debounce: The ammount of time to wait between seeing a change in etcd and invoking the onUpdate callback.
- - etcd: A reference to a connected node-etcd client object.
+- ETCD: A reference to a connected node-etcd client object.

- - onChange: A callback that will be executed when the etcd2 node is change (if watch: true )
+__onUpdate__

+`o.onUpdate = function(CONF) { ... }`

+The onUpdate callback is invoked each time any of the watched etecd nodes for this config change.
+The invoked function will be given a refrence to the etcdConfig object.

 ### ServiceDescription